 Your case will be triaged using the information on your registration form; it is therefore important that you give as much detail as possible.
 Once we receive your registration form, a practitioner will contact you by email to offer you one to one sessions with a Counsellor or Psychological Practitioner, or a small group work course with students facing similar challenges, either by email or Zoom or Microsoft Teams.
 Following triage of your registration form, we will contact you and offer you an appointment for an online session to take place within 30 working days.

 If you indicate there is a high level of risk on your form, to ensure the support you receive the right support from us it is possible we will advise that you contact your local GP for help first.
 We may also follow up contact with you and offer a risk assessment to further support access to the Mental Health and Wellbeing Service or a referral to a different service which may better suit your needs.

-Following triage, you may be offered up to 6 counselling or 4 wellbeing sessions by Zoom/Microsoft Teams or a small group work course with students facing similar challenges, facilitated by a Psychological Practitioner.
+Following triage, you may be offered up to 6 counselling or 4 wellbeing sessions by Zoom/Microsoft Teams (as part of your assessment with a counsellor and in response to risk and clinical need up to 6 counselling sessions may be offered), or a small group work course with students facing similar challenges, facilitated by a Psychological Practitioner.
 All sessions will be held remotely by Zoom or Microsoft Teams.